knative/docs/docs/eventing/samples/writing-event-source-easy-way/README.md

   }
 ```

-If you are interested in to see what is injected into the event source, check the logs of it:
+If you are interested in seeing what is injected into the event source as a `K_SINK`, you can check the logs:
 ```bash
 $ kubectl logs test-heartbeats-deployment-7575c888c7-85w5t